 Just like humans, cats slow down with age.
 Many will experience some decrease in sensory abilities.
 They don't hear and see like they used to and might display their version of "senior moments".

 Fortunately, most cats do not become senile and can enjoy their golden years.
 In terms of behavior, they may "slow down" a little but should remain active and in good health.

-Cats suffering FCD present deficiencies in hearing, vision, general awareness of their environment, memory and ability to learn.
-FCD can disturb normal sleeping patterns, reduce activity and disorient cats at times.
+Cats suffering from FCD present deficiencies in hearing, vision, general awareness of their environment, memory, and ability to learn.
+FCD can disturb normal sleeping patterns, reduce activity, and disorient cats at times.
 In some cases, older cats with FCD forget where their litter box is located and urinate or defecate outside the litter box.
 Unusual aggressive behavior can also emerge in typically mellow cats as their confusion and memory loss increase.

 Signs a cat is having episodes of disorientation include:

 Cats with feline cognitive dysfunction may also appear less interested in interacting with owners, greeting people they know or socializing with other pets.
 Alternatively, some cats become clingy and over-dependent, desiring more contact with owners.
 Additionally, they may eat less, groom themselves less frequently and vocalize loudly for no apparent reason.